Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 As we moved through the forest, the only sounds were our intermittent banter and the rustling of foliage against our bodies.

 Koujiro’s charm worked like… well, a charm.
 After feeling the rage overtake my senses temporarily, I had just enough will to hold myself back as Saki approached.
 Seeing her before me cooled my tantrum despite the darkness incessantly gnawing within me.

-Having tasted the attacks from Saki in that state, it wouldn’t do to succumb to it.
+Having tasted the attacks from Saki in that state, I couldn’t succumb to it myself.
 Who knew how it would impact my already nasty strikes that took advantage of an enemy’s weakness?
-The deep cuts that gouged into Willingham’s body not long ago hinted of the ominous possibilities.
+The deep cuts that gouged into Willingham’s body not long ago hinted at the ominous possibilities.

 “Are you sure that you are completely fine?”
 Saki shot me a glance filled with worry as we continued our trek forward.

 “Surprisingly, yes.
 Though… I should probably hold myself back and let you guys do the fighting next time.”